altherat/revanced-patches/README.md

+### This repo is not maintained
+See wchill's patches that are more up-to-date: https://github.com/wchill/patcheddit

+---

 This is a fork of https://github.com/ReVanced/revanced-patches with an attempt to fix Reddit is Fun (RIF).

 Since you can no longer create API keys on Reddit, the latest method to get RIF working is to install [RedReader](https://github.com/QuantumBadger/RedReader) or [Infinity+](https://github.com/Docile-Alligator/Infinity-For-Reddit) and then login to these apps to receive an email with an API key you can then use with ReVanced.
 This works, but I could not log into RIF and I frequently got 403 forbidden errors browsing anonymously.